Orckestra/orc-shared/README.md

 `routes`: A routing object as used by `redux-little-router`.

 `reducers`: A plain JS object containing reducer functions as consumed by [`combineReducers()` from `redux-immutable`](https://github.com/gajus/redux-immutable#usage).
 The returned store will use the keys of the reducers as their keys in the state.
+Should not contain the keys `locale` or `router`, as these are in use for internationalization and routing, respectively.

-`supportedLocales`: An array of IANA language tags, designating which locales are to be supported.
+`supportedLocales`: An array of IETF language tags, designating which locales are to be supported.
 The first tag in the list will be the initially selected locale.

 ### `addLocales(...locales)`